partykit/sketch-disco/README.md

 - [ ] Remove debug logging
 - [ ] Add documentation
 - [ ] Add disco-presence to show how many people are on the page (this is hardcoded at the moment)
-- [ ] Add disco-cursors with frosted glass cursors
+- [x] Add disco-cursors with frosted glass cursors
 - [ ] Allow a page to have multiple active "zones" in the same room (so boilerplate can be ignored)
+- [ ] Fix logic of where cursors appear given page scroll (given responsiveness they will never match up exactly)
+- [ ] The room.storage is blowing is -- is it not being cleared on ws close, or does it need to be cleared on server boot?